megajoules8/Mirador/README.md

 There is a fair amount of evidence that morpheme segmentation or sub-word tokenisation that captures morphological features can aid in NLP tasks for "morphologically rich" languages such as Irish, Russian, Hungarian, etc...
 Similar to how it may help students figure out words, it seems that sub-word tokenisation can help translate "out of dictionary" terms.
-(for my sources please see the bibliography of mine and Ellen's paper).
+(For my sources please see the bibliography of mine and Ellen's [paper](https://leannteangaanreiviu.com/content/taking-the-deoir-out-of-taighdeoir-ag-cruthu-chuardaitheoir-fotheaghrain-agus-moirfeimi-don-ghaeilge/)).